How To Do Mountain Pose In Yoga (Tadasana)

 Mountain Pose is the base for many standing yoga postures.
 Modifications like chair use can accommodate various abilities and needs.

 Regular practice of this standing yoga pose offers several benefits.
-It develops strong balance and strengthens the deep back muscles from the skull to the spine base.
+It improves balance and strengthens the deep back muscles.
+These muscles run from the skull to the base of the spine.

 It also eases shoulder tension and improves posture.
 Plus, Mountain Pose fosters stability and groundedness.